Ayilyam Thirunal

-Sir Sri Ayilyam Thirunal Rama Varma IV (1832–1880) reigned as Maharaja of Travancore from 1860 to 1880.
+Sir Sri Ayilyam Thirunal Rama Varma IV (14 March 1832 – 30 May 1880) was the Maharaja of Travancore from 1860 to 1880.
 His reign was highly successful, with Travancore, gaining the appellation of "model state of India", with such celebrated administrators as Raja Sir T. Madhava Rao and Sir A. Seshayya Sastri serving him as Diwans.
+He established GHSS Konni, the oldest school in the entire Pathanamthitta district, at 1863.

 Ayilyam Thirunal was the nephew of his predecessors Uthram Thirunal and Swathi Thirunal, and the grandson of Maharani-Regent Gowri Lakshmi Bayi; he was succeeded by his brother, Visakham Thirunal.

 Early life

 Ayilyam Thirunal was born on 14 March 1832 to Rani Rukmini Bayi, the only sister of Maharajahs Swathi Thirunal and Uthram Thirunal.
 In the Travancore Royal Family inheritance and primogeniture was determined by the Marumakkathayam system i.e. through the female line.
 With the accession of Uthram Thirunal in 1846 and his elder brother's exclusion from the line of succession due to imbecility, Ayilyam Thirunal became the Elaya Rajah or heir apparent of Travancore State.
 Of the seven children born to Rukmini Bayi, only four, including a daughter, Rani Lakshmi Bayi, survived and the eldest and third son were declared unfit to rule owing to mental incapacity.
 Ayilyam Thirunal's youngest brother Visakham Thirunal was therefore to be his successor.

 Ayilyam Thirunal's early education was provided privately and later T. Madhava Rao was appointed tutor to the Elaya Rajah and his brother in 1848.
 Madhava Rao eventually rose in service and was appointed by Uthram Thirunal in 1857 as Dewan of Travancore and remained in that capacity during the initial decade of Ayilyam Thirunal's reign, until, owing to personal disaffection, he was retired in 1872.
 In 1854 Ayilyam Thirunal was married to his uncle's daughter, Panapillai Madhavi Pillai Lakshmi Pillai Kochamma of the Thiruvattar Ammaveedu.
 His consort however died a few years later.
 In 1860 Maharajah Uthram Thirunal died and Ayilyam Thirunal ascended the musnud as Maharajah.